-This naturally-occurring algae reaches its peak ‘bloom’ during August in the Diana fountain and the park ponds.
+This naturally-occurring algae reaches its peak ‘bloom’ during August in the Diana Fountain and in Bushy Park’s ponds.
 Its long filaments are floating in the water and can create a scum of algae blown by the wind to collect along one bank.

 By now we should have seen signs of the first migrants on the southerly journey to their wintering grounds in Southern Europe or Africa.
 It might be hard to tell a migrant Common Whitethroat from one that has bred in the park but once you see the first Willow Warblers arriving you’ll know that migrants are on the move.

-For those who live close to or choose to visit the park in the evenings there should be a noticeable increase in the numbers of Swifts, Swallows and House Martins feeding on the insects that take to the air.
-Swifts will be heading off to Africa before the end of the month, but they and the hirundines had better be on the alert or they could fall victim to our local masters of the air.
-These are the Peregrine Falcon and the Hobby, though the latter has failed to breed this year possibly as the heavy showers we have encountered this year has caused a shortage due to the numbers of dragonfly and damselflies.
+For those who live close to, or choose to visit the park in the evenings there should be a noticeable increase in the numbers of Swifts, Swallows and House Martins feeding on the insects that take to the air.
+Swifts will be heading off to Africa before the end of the month, but they and the Hirundines had better be on the alert or they could fall victim to our local masters of the air - the Peregrine Falcon and the Hobby.

 From the middle of the month it is worth checking the first 100 metres of scrub that runs north of Dukes Head Passage.
 It may be behind the fence but this gives the birds more confidence and they can feed without being disturbed.
 Here it is possible to see Garden Warbler, Lesser Whitethroat and Spotted Flycatcher amongst good numbers of other warblers.

-For more bird news check out The Regent's Park Birds Blog by Tony Duckett, it also covers Bushy Park.
+For more bird news check out www.regentsparkbirds.blogspot.com (it also covers Bushy Park).